 A+: 97-100 B+ 87-89 C+: 77-79 D+: 67-69 F: 59 or below

-A: 93-96 B: 83-86 C: 73-76 D: 63-66

-A-: 90-92 B-: 80-82 C-: 70-72 D-: 60-62
+A: 93-96 B: 83-86 C: 73-76 D: 63-66 A-: 90-92 B-: 80-82 C-: 70-72 D-: 60-62

-Additional Notes on Grading:
+Additional Notes on Grading

-- Students are allowed 3 absences without penalty and the attendance grade will be calculated as [(Number of classes attended)/(Number of classes in which attendance was taken-3)]100.
-Absences after the third may be forgiven with written evidence that the absence complies with LSU Policy Statement 22: https://goo.gl/ttg4zT.
-Written documentation for the first three absences is not necessary as they are automatically forgiven. - Reaction papers of 2 to 3 pages (double spaced) will be assigned throughout the course asking the student to respond to a reading or concept discussed in class. - Missed quizzes may not be made-up; however, the two lowest quiz grades will be dropped. - Missed exams may not be made up without appropriate documentation of a valid excuse for absence as defined by LSU Policy Statement 22 - Thirty-five percent of the quiz, reaction papers, group project, midterm and final exam grades will be earned by completing the assignment, with the remaining sixty-five percent assigned based on evaluation of the assignment's content. - The calculated final percentage will be rounded up to the nearest integer for assignment of the course letter grade. - If you feel that an error has been made in the grading of your assignment, a written submission specifying the contested question(s) and/or issue(s) as well as the detailed reason why you feel an error has been made, including supporting documentation, should be given to the course instructor prior to scheduling a meeting to discuss the issue.
+- Reaction papers of 2 to 3 pages (double spaced) will be assigned throughout the course asking the student to respond to a reading or concept discussed in class. - Reading quizzes will be assigned in Revel.
+The two lowest quiz grades will be dropped. - Missed exams may not be made up without appropriate documentation of a valid excuse for absence as defined by LSU Policy Statement 22 or LSU's guidelines regarding COVID-19. - Thirty-five percent of the reaction papers, group project, midterm and final exam grades will be earned by completing the assignment, with the remaining sixty-five percent assigned based on evaluation of the assignment's content. - The calculated final percentage will be rounded up to the nearest integer for assignment of the course letter grade. - If you feel that an error has been made in the grading of your assignment, a written submission specifying the contested question(s) and/or issue(s) as well as the detailed reason why you feel an error has been made, including supporting documentation, should be given to the course instructor prior to scheduling a meeting to discuss the issue.
 Only grading issues pertaining to the substance or format of an argument or factual error on the part of the instructor will be considered eligible for review.

-General Statement on Academic Integrity:

-Louisiana State University adopted the Commitment to Community in 1995 to set forth guidelines for student behavior both inside and outside of the classroom.
+General Statement on Academic Integrity: Louisiana State University adopted the Commitment to Community in 1995 to set forth guidelines for student behavior both inside and outside of the classroom.
 The Commitment to Community charges students to maintain high standards of academic and personal integrity.
-All students are expected to read and be familiar with the LSU Code of Student Conduct and Commitment to Community, found online at www.lsu.edu/saa.
+All students are expected to read and be familiar with the LSU Code of Student Conduct and Commitment to Community, found online at LSU Student Advocacy and Accountability.
 It is your responsibility as a student at LSU to know and understand the academic standards for our community.